cescalberola/nike_clone_frontend/README.md

-# Project: Clone of the Nike Page
+# 🚀 Project: Clone of the Nike Page

 ## Project description

 Our backend project combines the application of knowledge in Node.js + Express technologies, along with MongoDB/Mongoose.
 After an exhaustive analysis of the project's needs, we set out to develop a REST API that would cover the following functionalities:

-- User registration using Bcrypt for password security.
+- 🛡️ User registration using Bcrypt for password security.
-- Implementation of a user authentication system through login, token generation and middleware for security.
+- 🔐 Implementation of a user authentication system through login, token generation, and middleware for security.
-- Ability to create, read, update and delete data (CRUD).
+- ✏️ Ability to create, read, update, and delete data (CRUD).

 The backend of our application is now available in production and meets the expected standards.

-## Key Project Requirements
+## 🔑 Key Project Requirements

 In the development of this project, we met certain fundamental requirements:

-- We use a branch-based approach in Git.
+- 🔀 We use a branch-based approach in Git.
 At the end, we leave two branches: generally 'master' or 'main' and 'develop'.
-- We pay special attention to creating a detailed and well-structured README.
+- 📋 We pay special attention to creating a detailed and well-structured README.

 ## Project Details

 Our goal was to recreate the official Nike website (nike.com), for which we used React for the frontend and MongoDB for the backend.
 These are some of the features and outstanding elements that we have incorporated:

-- We develop a complete user and product management system, using multer and middleware for a robust experience.
+- 👩‍💻 We develop a complete user and product management system, using multer and middleware for a robust experience.
-- We implemented administrator roles, in addition to authentication functions such as login/logout and a registration process that includes email confirmation.
+- 👑 We implemented administrator roles, in addition to authentication functions such as login/logout and a registration process that includes email confirmation.
-- We offer the possibility for users to review products.
+- 🌟 We offer the possibility for users to review products.
-- We adopt a mobile-first design approach to ensure usability on different devices.
+- 📱 We adopt a mobile-first design approach to ensure usability on different devices.
-- We manage the entire workflow using the Agile methodology through the Trello application.
+- 🔄 We manage the entire workflow using the Agile methodology through the Trello application.

 Additionally, for deployment, we use the following tools: